agisga/spitzy/_posts/2015-05-05-documentation.md

 #### Implementation

-The Dormand-Prince method is implemented in the class `Ode` in `spitzy`.
-It can be utilized by setting the parameter `method` to `:dopri` when defining an `Ode` object.
+The Dormand-Prince method is implemented in the class `Spitzy::Ode` in `spitzy`.
+It can be utilized by setting the parameter `method` to `:dopri` when defining an `Spitzy::Ode` object.

 When we apply the Dormand-Prince method, we need to specify the range of $x$ values, the initial condition, the maximal step size that we don't want the method to exceed, and the function $f(x,y)$ (as a `Proc` object or a supplied block).
 Optionally, we can specify the tolerance level for the error of the obtained numerical solution (the default is 0.01), and the maximal number of iterations for the algorithm (the default is 1e6).
 Since Dormand-Prince adjusts the step sizes according to an error estimate, the algorithm might require multiple iterations to evaluate the solution at one step, that is, the algorithm will keep on carrying out iterations until it finds a suitable step size (thus opening the door to never ending loops).
 That is the reason why the maximal number of iterations is a input parameter.